FNALLPC/cms-das-pre-exercises/_episodes/06_CMSDASPreExercise-git.md

 > ```
 {: .solution}

 When you use `git clone` as we did above, it starts your working area on the default branch for the repository.
-In this case, that branch is master.
+In this case, that branch is main.
 (The default branch for a repo can be changed in the "Branches" section of the [GitHub] settings page, which you explored in the previous step.)

 Inspect the branches of the repository.